 FORMER NATIONAL TEAM MEMBER NORISHA CAMPBELL WOWS ON VOICE OF GERMANY: Norisha Campbell (Lakeland, Fla.), who trained with the U.S. Women’s National Volleyball Team as a middle blocker in search of a spot on the 2008 Olympic Games roster, has been a quick singing sensation on the German television show The Voice of Germany, which is a reality singing talent show.
 To check out her singing talent, click here.
 She has wowed show judges and assembled crowds alike with her passionate singing voice.
 "I decided to do the voice of Germany because two members of the church I attend came up to me every Sunday for three months and told me I should try out for the show," Campbell said.
 "I had no idea what the voice was until they told me about it.
 They told me that I had a nice voice and they believed that I could make it.
 My mom also told me that I should use the gift that God has given me.
 After hearing all of these things I knew I had to go so I went to the casting and I made it onto the show."
 Campbell, 33, has been residing in Germany for a couple years and is under contract to play club volleyball with Rote Raben Vilsbiburg this season in the German league.
 During her playing career at Florida State University, she was a two-time AVCA All-East Region selection and was selected to the Atlantic Coast Conference 50th Anniversary Volleyball Team in 2002.
 Campbell was a member of the U.S. Women’s Junior National Volleyball Team that competed in the FIVB Volleyball Women’s Junior World Championship in 1999 and later participated in the U.S. Women’s National A2 Training Program.

 FORMER NATIONAL TEAM MEMBER JANE COLLYMORE RELEASES SECOND ALBUM: Jane Collymore (Seattle), an outside hitter who played with the U.S. Women’s National Volleyball Team from May 2005 through the 2009 season, continues to build upon her music career.
-She released her second album earlier this month called Zion and signed a record deal with HWY1 Records.
-Zion, a seven-track album available for $8, follows up her debut album The Garden.
-Collymore has wrote, performed, produced and engineered both albums she has released.
+She released an album earlier this month called "Zion", a seven-track album.
+Collymore has written, performed, produced and engineered albums she has released.
 To learn more about Collymore or to purchase her album, visit janecollymore.com.
-Meanwhile, Collymore helped co-found Collyball Juniors, a not-for-profit mission-driving USA Volleyball club located in Washington State that seeks to empower students to achieve goals in and outside of the gym in a fun, structured and safe environment.
-Collymore was a three-time AVCA All-American at University of Florida before competing for the U.S. Women.
+Meanwhile, Collymore founded Collyball: a volleyball program in Washington State that seeks to empower students to achieve goals in and outside of the gym in a fun, structured, and safe environment - www.collyball.com.
+Collymore was a three-time AVCA All-American at the University of Florida before competing for the U.S. Women.
 She averaged 3.44 points per set during the 2010 FIVB World Championship Qualification Tournament held in 2009 at Orlando, Fla.

 MIYASHIRO, HAGGLUND WITH VILSBIBURG IN GERMANY: Libero Tamari Miyashiro (Kaneohe, Hawaii), a libero on the 2012 U.S. Olympic silver-medal team, and setter Jenna Hagglund (West Chester, Ohio) are playing for Rote Raben Vilsbiburg in the German league this winter.
 In addition, Americans Dominique Lamb and Michelle Bartsch are competing on the squad.
 Vilsbiburg opened the regular season with a 26-24, 25-19, 25-16 victory over VT Aurubis Hamburg on Oct.
 16. Hagglund was named the match most valuable player as she set the team to a 40 kill percent and .304 hitting efficiency (46-11-115).
 Miyashiro tallied a 67 positive reception percent on nine chances as the libero.
 In its second match of the regular season, Vilsbiburg stopped Schweriner SC 25-20, 25-17, 25-13 in a key early match on Oct.
 19. Hasgglund set her team to a 42 kill percent and .330 hitting efficiency (37-8-88), while adding two kills on two attacks, one ace and one block for four individual points.
 Miyashiro was credited with a 38 positive reception percent on eight chances.
 Lamb was named team most valuable player of the match as she secured eight kills on 13 errorless attacks to go with three blocks and an ace for 12 points.
 Bartsch added 10 points in the victory.
 Vilsbiburg returns to Bundesliga action on Oct.
 26 versus Aachen.
 Vilsbiburg starts its CEV Cup campaign on Oct.
 23 with a home-and-home series versus ZOK Jednstvo Brcko.